linwenchao/mongoid-lookup/README.md

     end

 When you would like to include fields that only pertain to certain models, pass a block to your lookup call.
-It will be evaluated in the context of the child class.
+It will be evaluated in the context of the child lookup reference class.
 The following:

     class Place < Tag
       lookup :search, inherit: true, :map => { population: :population } do